shubshub/Save-Load-Replay-and-Rewind-for-Game-Maker/README.md

 Import the Package into your Game
-Drop the obj_rewind_controller and obj_saveload_controller into your First Game Room
+Drop the obj_rewind_controller and obj_saveload_controller into your First Game Room Drop the obj_load_buffer into your room to enable Loading the game when the Room Starts Otherwise you can called LoadGame2() and set global.game_started to true however you like

 THIS LIBRARY WILL LIKELY WORK BEST IF YOUR GAME FULLY TAKES PLACE INSIDE THE ROOM THAT THE CONTROLLERS ARE IN